fennar01/icbmGuidance/README.md

 All new scenarios must be clearly non-functional and serve an educational purpose.

-## Upcoming Feature: Command-Line Scenario Selection
+## Using the Command-Line Scenario Selection

-A command-line interface (CLI) for scenario selection is planned.
-This will allow users to choose demonstration scenarios interactively when running the simulation, making the tool more accessible and engaging for educational demonstrations.

-### How the CLI Scenario Selection Will Work

-When this feature is released, running the simulation will prompt you to select a scenario from the available options.
+The simulation now supports interactive scenario selection via the command line.
+When you run `simulation.py`, you will be prompted to select a demonstration scenario from the available options.
 For example:

 ```
 Select a demonstration scenario: